phpdocker-io/base-images/README.md

 * Daily builds are kept for PHP versions that have reached EOL but the base OS has not - the base OS still receives security updates, including the PHP runtime.
 * In general, do not use any unsupported images in a production environment, regardless of whether daily builds are still enabled
 * Old images are kept in docker hub in the interest of enabling legacy apps to run
+* Ondřej Surý is PHP's package maintainer in Debian.
+His Ubuntu PPA PPA allows us to have more up to date packages beyond those provided by the base image OS.

 | PHP version  | CLI image | FPM image | Source | Supported | Daily builds? |
 | ------------ | --------- |---------- |------- |----------- |-------------- |